michael105/totp/README.md

 totp 2fa token generator, including a sntp time syncronization client.

-Shows the current, and the next token.
+Displays the current and the next token.
 I was bored having to wait for the next timestep.

 For copying to the xorg clipboard, xclip needs to be installed and within $PATH.
 (https://github.com/astrand/xclip)

-To display the tokens as popup within X, dzen can be used.
+To display the tokens as popup within xorg/.., dzen can be used.
 (https://github.com/robm/dzen)